Choose another writer in this calendar:

 "By Timothy!"
 (Paul Temple's catchphrase)

-Durbridge wrote Temple stories for BBC from 1938 with Charles Hatton, a prolific writer of radio plays.
-The role of the novelist-sleuth was played by Hugh Morton in Send for Paul Temple (1938), Paul Temple and the Front Page Men (1938), and News of Paul Temple (1939), and then, over the years by Carl Bernard, Richard Williams, Barry Morse, Howard Marion Crawford, Kim Peacock, and Peter Coke, beginning from Paul Temple And The Gilbert Case (1954).
-Coke's portrayal of the detective is perhaps the best known.
-Steve Trent, a Fleet Street journalist and later Temple's wife, was played by Marjorie Westbury from the fifth serial; she continued up through 1968.
+Before his famous radio detective series, Durbridge wrote for the BBC diverse plays and sketches.
+From 1938, Durbridge cooperated in Temple stories with Charles Hatton, a prolific writer of radio plays.
+Over the years, several actors played the role of the novelist-sleuth, first by Hugh Morton in Send for Paul Temple (1938), Paul Temple and the Front Page Men (1938), and News of Paul Temple (1939), and then by Carl Bernard, Richard Williams, Barry Morse, Howard Marion Crawford, Kim Peacock, and Peter Coke, beginning from Paul Temple And The Gilbert Case (1954).
+Coke's portrayal of the detective is perhaps the best known; later in his career he gained acknowledgement as a playwright and shell artist.
+With his baritone voice, he was a perfect for the character.
+Louise Trent, a Fleet Street journalist and later Temple's wife, nicknamed affectionally as Steve, was played by Marjorie Westbury from the fifth serial; she continued up through 1968.
 The introductory and closing music from Vivian Ellis's 'Coronation Scot' added greatly to the popularity of the radio series.
 In Finland, the theme song was 'The Devils Gallop' by Charles Williams.

 The series became hugely popular in Britain and Temple's adventures were followed in many counties, among others in Germany, where Albert Lieven gained recognition in several adaptations of Durbridge's crime thrillers.
 However, Temple's four film appearances in the 1940s and 1950s are considered insignificant.
 John Bentley, who became a B-movie star in the black-and-white mysteries, was the hero in Calling Paul Temple (1948), Paul Temple's Triumph (1950), based on the 1939 radio serial News of Paul Temple, and Paul Temple Returns (1952), based on Paul Temple Intervenes.
 The British Monthly Film Bulletin characterized this production as a "slickly-made, American style thriller".
 The future Hammer star Christopher Lee played the killer, whose country home is filled with art and reptiles.
 All these films were directed by Maclean Rogers and made at the Nettlefold studios.
 The Cinema magazine concluded that a Temple film without Bentley was "as unthinkable as Quo without Vadis", but his greatest success he achieved in the role of Hugh Mortimer in the television series Crossroads.
 Anthony Hulme, who had acted in some minor productions, played the popular character in Send for Paul Temple (1946), directed by the producer and screeenwiter John Argyle.
 In the 1960s, Durbridge created for TV a new series character, Tim Frazer, starring Jack Hedley.
 Frazer was an undercover agent and also appeared in three books.
 Durbridge wrote the series with Clive Exton, Charles Hatton, and Barry Thomas.